NicholasMoser/Naruto-GNT-Modding/docs/file_formats/dol.md

 ### Guide

+Injecting ASM into the game involves inserting ASM codes (C2xx xxxx) directly into the ISO (particularly the DOL).
 First you will need to find free space in the DOL.
 Extract the DOL, then load it up in your hex editor and look for some free space (a lot of 00´s).
 Insert the code and add a little something to make it easy to find it later on (0xFEDCBA98 for example since it´s normally not found in the game's memory, so you can find it easily with a single memory search).
 Save and insert the DOL into the ISO.

 Next you will need to check if the memory space is safe to inject.
 Load up the ISO in dolphin and search for the identifier you added (0xFEDCBA98 in this case).
 It should only give you 1 result.
 From there you can find where you inserted the code into the game permanently.
 To check if it's safe to use that space load up the development version of dolphin and simply put 1 big memory-breakpoint for all the memory addresses we just modified and just play a bit.
 If the game never breaks, it never uses those memory addresses and it's safe to use them.